Safely Taking Heartburn Medication During Pregnancy

-Medications that block gastric acid secretion (called H2-receptor antagonists), such as Tagamet, Zantac, and Pepcid, seem to be safe to take while pregnant and fall into the “green light” category.
-However, even these medications should not be taken without a doctor’s advice.
-Over-the-counter antacids, such as Tums, Mylecon, Milk of Magnesia, and Maalox are all safe to take during pregnancy and are also in the “green light” category.
-Because it contains aspirin, Alka seltzer is not safe to take during pregnancy, although Alka Seltzer brand compounds that do not contain aspirin are safe.
+Medications that block gastric acid secretion (called H2-receptor antagonists), such as Tagamet, Zantac and Pepcid seem to be safe to take while pregnant and fall into the “green light” category.
+However, even safe heartburn medication during pregnancy should not be taken without a doctor’s advice.
+Over-the-counter antacids, such as Tums, Mylecon, Milk of Magnesia and Maalox are all safe to take during pregnancy and are also in the “green light” category.
+Because it contains aspirin, Alka Seltzer is not safe to take during pregnancy, although Alka Seltzer brand compounds that do not contain aspirin are safe.
 Phenobarbital-containing anti-spasmodics (e.g., Donnatal) are in the “red light” category since phenobarbital has been reported to harm fetal development.